christophergandrud/zero_inf_temp/statistical-power-for-zero-inflated-data.md

 Search more than one day in a month.
 Most customers who visit the site in a month only visit once or twice.
 Etc. Etc. Etc.

+A highly skewed KPI distribution like this often indicates that we have two broad types of customers:

+  - Customers who **don’t currently get much value** from our service, so have low or 0 values of the KPI.

+  - Customers who **do get value** from our service.
+They have high KPI values.

-There are basically two types of product opportunities:
+In these cases, there are two big product opportunities:

+  - **create new value**: making products work for customers we don’t currently bring enough value to

   - **doubling down**: making products that already work for some customers, work even better for them

-  - **create new value**: making products work for customers we don’t currently bring enough value to

 You will gain a lot of **product direction clarity** and possibly **experimentation speed** by using different KPIs to measure success on